Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for a Trade Name vary depending on the type of business entity.

-The sole proprietorship and general partnership are the most common entities to register for a Business Certificate.
+The sole proprietorship and general partnership are the most common entities that register for a Business Certificate.

-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
+The legal name of a Massachusetts sole proprietorship or partnership can be the owner’s full first and last name, which can be used without registering.
 For example, if Carl Smith starts a business detailing cars but doesn’t operate with a specific name, he doesn’t have to register.
-However, if Carl decides to name his business Carl’s Clean Classics, he will need to register.
+However, if Carl decides to name his business Carl’s Clean Classics, he needs to register.

 What are the steps to file a Business Certificate in Massachusetts?